 The Federation has been that voice since 1930 and, supported by our affiliated clubs in the province with an estimated 6,500 members and supporters, it continues to work to ensure the message of hunters and anglers is heard at all levels of government.
 We have been able, with the help of our partners in government, to make significant positive changes in the province for sports people and the resource and through legislation protected our heritage activities.

 Although we have made progress we continue to face significant challenges.
 There is continued pressure to further restrict ownership and use of firearms.
 Threats to wildlife habitat such as urban sprawl, unsound forest harvesting practices, wind farm developments.
 Threats to traditional hunting & angling activity in protected areas by restricting access.
 In addition there are always issues around changes to the laws, rules & regulations governing angling & hunting.
-The list seems to grow daily.

 We must all work together to ensure future generations enjoy the right to Fish, Hunt, Trap or otherwise enjoy the wildlife resources of Nova Scotia.